 Pull the stem off the cherry and place it, stem-side down, in a bottle with a narrow neck, like a beer bottle.
 Drive the blunt end of a chopstick down through the cherry, forcing the pit out into the bottle.

 To make the filling:

 Mix together the pitted cherries, sugar, and cornstarch in a bowl and let it sit for ten minutes or so until they get juicy.

-Put all ingredients except butter in a heavy pot over medium heat and bring to a boil Bring to a boil.
+Stir the almond extract into the cherry mixture and heat in a heavy pot over medium heat.
+Bring to a boil.
 Lower heat and simmer over medium heat, stirring constantly, for several minutes.
 Stir in the butter.